 In my social circle, the general consensus is that investing in art is something for other people.
 Specifically, people blessed with vast financial means and considerable leisure.
 Accessible art investing is not.

 Not yet, at least.
-Masterworks, an upstart digital platform that allows members to take fractional stakes in investment-grade works of art, is trying its best to change that.
+Masterworks, an upstart digital platform that allows aspiring art collectors to take fractional stakes in investment-grade works of blue-chip art, is trying its best to change that.
 It’s following in the footsteps of cryptocurrency exchanges and investment-grade wine clearinghouses – places where it’s reasonably easy to buy and sell alternative investments without spending a fortune.

 Intrigued by Masterworks’ promise?
 Here’s what you need to know about how Masterworks functions today and how it could look tomorrow.